 To prevent menstrual pain from causing you inconvenience:

-• Lead an active lifestyle and exercise.
-According to statistics, athletes are much less likely to complain of pain during menstruation.
+• Lead an active lifestyle and play sports.
+According to statistics, female athletes are much less likely to complain about pain during menstruation.
 Moreover, the sport can be anything - from yoga, Pilates and swimming to martial arts and dancing.

-• Get more fresh air and get enough sleep.
+• Visit more fresh air and get enough sleep.

-• Include in the diet foods rich in calcium (cottage cheese, cheese, seafood) and magnesium (buckwheat, parsley, spinach, dark chocolate).
+• Include in your diet foods rich in calcium (cottage cheese, cheese, seafood) and magnesium (buckwheat, parsley, spinach, dark chocolate).

-• Try to eat less spicy and fried foods and avoid coffee and strong tea.
+• Try to eat less spicy and fried foods and avoid drinking coffee and strong tea.

 • Give up bad habits.

-• Do not overcool, avoid stressful situations.
-Visit your gynecologist every six months, even if nothing bothers you.
-Any disease is much easier to prevent than to cure.
-Not to mention that many processes in the female body can be asymptomatic for a long time.
+• Don't get too cold, avoid stressful situations.
+Visit your gynecologist once every six months, even if nothing bothers you.
+Any disease is much easier to prevent than to treat.
+Not to mention that many processes in female body can for a long time occur asymptomatically.

-In what cases you should immediately consult a doctor:
+In what cases should you consult a doctor immediately:

-• The pain is so strong that you have to take sick leave and not get out of bed all day.
+• The pain is so severe that I have to take sick leave and stay in bed all day.

-• The pain lasts more than two days.
+• The pain continues for more than two days.

 • Your periods are heavier than usual or last much longer.

-• You are taking oral contraceptives, and severe pain still bothers you.
+• Do you accept oral contraceptives, but severe pain still bothers you.

 In all these cases, you should not self-medicate or heroically endure unpleasant sensations.
-It is better to go to the gynecologist as soon as possible in order to establish and eliminate the cause of these symptoms and quickly return to the usual way of life.
+It is better to go to the gynecologist as soon as possible to establish and eliminate the cause of these symptoms and quickly return to your normal lifestyle.

-"Why does the lower abdomen hurt during menstruation?"
-Is a question every woman should know the answer to.
+“Why does the lower abdomen hurt during menstruation?” is a question that every woman should know the answer to.

-It can only be given by a specialist who owns scientific information.
+It can only be given by a specialist who has scientific information.

-With the onset of menstruation, girls begin to experience pain in the lower abdomen and determine the time of their onset by them.
-Here it is important to know why the lower abdomen hurts during menstruation and whether it is worth worrying about this.
+With the advent of menstruation, girls begin to experience pain in the lower abdomen and use it to determine the time of their onset.
+Here it is important to know why the lower abdomen hurts during menstruation and whether you should worry about it.

-It may have physiological roots, but it may be associated with a disease.
-Let's start by looking at why menstruation is painful, heavy.
+This may have physiological roots, but may be associated with some disease.
+Let's start by figuring out why menstruation can be painful and difficult.

 Causes of menstrual pain

-A huge number of women in these few days, when menstruation passes, suffers from pain, does not feel well.
-Where does the pain come from?
+A huge number of women during these few days, when menstruation passes, suffer from pain and feel unwell.
+Where does pain come from?

-This is an inflammatory reaction, the release of special substances of an inflammatory nature, which provoke painful sensations in the lower abdomen above the pubis.
+This inflammatory reaction, the release of special substances of an inflammatory nature that provoke painful sensations in the lower abdomen above the pubis.

-As a rule, for menstruation, it is characteristic that women have a stomach ache, edema occurs at this moment, because the hormonal background changes, a lot of the hormone progesterone is produced.
+As a rule, it is typical for menstruation that women have a stomach ache and swelling occurs at this moment, because the hormonal levels change and a lot of the hormone progesterone is produced.

-There is an increased appetite, a bad mood.
+arise increased appetite, bad mood.
 Menstruation makes you feel worse.
-This is premenstrual pain syndrome (PMS).
-Doctors call menstruation a "scheduled nightmare."
+This is painful premenstrual syndrome (PMS).
+Doctors call menstruation a “scheduling nightmare.”

-During menstrual bleeding, a woman's natural defense mechanism is triggered, which helps to spasm the vessels so that blood does not flow all the time.
+During menstrual bleeding a woman's natural defense mechanism, which helps to spasm blood vessels so that blood does not flow all the time.

 This mechanism has a name - the release of prostaglandins, special substances that spasm blood vessels.

-Basically, pain is related to prostaglandins.
-It's simple: the prostaglandins were thrown out - the vessels were spasmodic.
-The pain is causing this spasm.
+Essentially, pain is related to prostaglandins.
+It's simple: prostaglandins were released - the blood vessels spasmed.
+Pain causes this spasm.

-It turns out that with this pain, nature protects a woman from great blood loss.
-And she feels heaviness, discomfort.
+It turns out that with this pain nature protects a woman from large blood loss.
+And she feels heaviness and discomfort.

-Menstrual pain associated with menstruation can be of a different nature.
+Menstrual pain associated with menstruation can be of different types.

-1. Often, young girls have pulling abdominal pains that make themselves felt before and during menstruation.
-They can persist until pregnancy occurs.
+1. Often young girls have nagging pain in the stomach, which make themselves felt before and during menstruation.
+They may persist until pregnancy.

 3. As a result of heavy physical activity at the beginning of menstruation, a dull pain in the form of a feeling of heaviness may occur, which lasts no more than a day.

-4. A woman may experience severe paroxysmal pain during menstruation.
+4. A woman may experience paroxysmal severe pain during menstruation.
 Here you need to consult a gynecologist.
 Why?
-This pain is characterized by intense contraction of the uterus, bladder and bowel spasms.
+This pain is characterized by intense contraction of the uterus, spasms Bladder and intestines.
 This indicates violations of these systems.

-5. Periods can be distinguished by acute pain.
+5. Menstruation may differ sharp pain.
 In general, severe pain in any part of the body is a sign of some kind of disease.
-In this case, these are reproductive system disorders or inflammatory, infectious diseases.
+IN in this case- these are violations reproductive system or inflammatory, infectious diseases.

-In addition to physiologically caused menstrual pain in 30-year-old women, against the background of an increase in the hormone estrogen, algomenorrhea may occur.
-There are two reasons for the pain in this case.
+In addition to physiologically caused menstrual pain, algomenorrhea may occur in 30-year-old women against the background of an increase in the hormone estrogen.
+There are two reasons for pain in this case.

 How to get rid of painful periods

-Your period may be more comfortable.
-Prostaglandin blockers - nonsteroidal anti-inflammatory drugs (NSAIDs) - will help to do this.
+Your periods may be more comfortable.
+Prostaglandin blockers – non-steroidal anti-inflammatory drugs (NSAIDs) – will help do this.

-These include OTC drugs: aspirin, ibuprofen, voltaren, nurofen, paracetamol.
+These include over-the-counter drugs: aspirin, ibuprofen, voltaren, nurofen, paracetamol.

-They relieve inflammation, and most importantly, they block prostaglandins, as a result, spasm decreases, pain sensations decrease.
+They relieve inflammation, and most importantly, they block prostaglandins, resulting in reduced spasm and painful sensations.

 They also interfere with the function of platelets, which form a clot and stop bleeding.

-In those who have hypertension, drugs in this group will constrict blood vessels and increase blood pressure.
-Also, the ban on these drugs is associated with stomach and duodenal ulcers.
+Those who have hypertonic disease, drugs in this group will constrict blood vessels and increase blood pressure.
+Also, the ban on these medications is associated with stomach and duodenal ulcers.

-In really serious cases with severe pain, the gynecologist prescribes prescription drugs.
+In really serious cases of severe pain, the gynecologist prescribes prescription drugs.

-In addition to drugs, you can take herbal teas and infusions.
+In addition to medications, you can take herbal teas and infusions.
 They can be purchased at any pharmacy.

-When choosing a herbal collection, you need to look to their composition includes herbs with analgesic, anti-inflammatory and sedative effects.
+When choosing herbal collection you need to ensure that they contain herbs with analgesic, anti-inflammatory and sedative effects.

-These are St. John's wort, calendula, chamomile, motherwort, daisy flowers.
+These are St. John's wort, calendula, chamomile, motherwort, and daisy flowers.
 They give the greatest effect compared to other herbs.
-Drinking them should be started already a few days before the start of menstruation.
+You should start drinking them a few days before the start of your period.

-Also, when a woman has a severe stomach ache, it is recommended to use a relatively hot heating pad to relax its lower part so that it does not hurt.
+Also, when a woman has severe stomach pain, it is recommended to use a relatively hot heating pad to relax the lower part of the stomach so that it does not hurt.

 The warmth should be comfortable.
-This is a good pain prevention.
+This good prevention pain.

-With algodismenorrhea, contraceptives will help relieve severe abdominal pain and normalize the state of hormones.
-But do not appoint them yourself.
+In case of algodismenorrhea, contraceptives will help relieve severe abdominal pain and normalize the state of hormones.
+But you shouldn’t prescribe them to yourself.

-Only a gynecologist, after examination and confirmation of the diagnosis, will prescribe an effective contraceptive drug that is optimal for your case.
+Only a gynecologist, after examination and confirmation of the diagnosis, will prescribe an effective contraceptive drug, optimally suited for your case.

-Severe abdominal pain during menstruation can be associated with serious illnesses.
-In this case, the help from drugs that relieve pain during their usual course will be temporary.
+Severe pain in the abdomen during menstruation may be associated with serious illnesses.
+In this case, the help from drugs that relieve pain during its normal course will be temporary.

-Treatment for these diseases is required.
+Treatment of these diseases is required.
 Let's consider what diseases can cause such pain.

 Cystitis

-Cystitis is a very unpleasant disease.
-With menstruation, his symptoms worsen.
-These, in turn, make menstrual pain worse.
+Cystitis - very unpleasant disease.
+During menstruation, its symptoms intensify.
+These, in turn, aggravate menstrual pain.
 It becomes not only strong in the lower abdomen, but also spreads to the lumbar region.

-If you have never attached importance to some painful sensations before menstruation, then the aggravation of pain will help you pay attention to them.
+If you never paid attention to any painful sensations before your period, then worsening the pain will help you pay attention to them.

-This is a manifestation of cystitis that requires treatment.
-These include pain when urinating, cramps, itching in the vagina, a headache.
+These are manifestations of cystitis that require treatment.
+These include pain when urinating, pain, itching in the vagina, and headaches.
 The temperature may rise.

-If you have these symptoms, you should consult a urologist.
-It is important that cystitis does not become chronic.
-Moreover, it can be easily treated if you start on time.
+If you have such symptoms, you should contact a urologist.
+It is important that cystitis does not develop into chronic form.
+Moreover, it is easy to treat if you start on time.

-Usually, to clarify the diagnosis, a urine test is taken and an ultrasound examination of the genitourinary system is performed.
+Usually, to clarify the diagnosis, a urine test is taken and ultrasound examination organs of the genitourinary system.

-You will also need to give up fatty and spicy foods for this time.
+You will also need to give up fatty and spicy foods during this time.

-With a timely appeal to a urologist, you will solve the problem with two components - restore the health of the genitourinary system, reduce pain during menstruation.
+If you contact a urologist in a timely manner, you will solve the problem with two components - restore the health of the genitourinary system, and reduce pain during menstruation.

 Endometriosis

-In a woman on critical days, this disease causes severe pain and heavy periods.
-Begins to pull the lower back, the stomach hurts badly.
-The appearance of brown discharge occurs.
+In a woman on her critical days, this disease causes severe pain and heavy periods.
+My lower back begins to tighten and my stomach hurts a lot.
+Brown discharge may appear.

 To understand that severe pain is caused by this disease, you need to know the symptoms.
-This disease is characterized by delays in menstruation, nausea and vomiting, bowel and bladder problems, and very intense intense pain.
+This disease is characterized by delays in menstruation, nausea and vomiting, intestinal problems and bladder, as well as very strong intense pain.

-They may be aching or labor-like.
-Strengthening them is associated with a large number of endometrial cells release.
+They may be achy or contraction-like.
+Their strengthening is associated with a large amount of endometrial cell output.

-When contacting a gynecologist, special diagnostics are prescribed, including ultrasound, computed tomography, laparoscopy.
+When contacting a gynecologist, a special diagnosis is prescribed, including ultrasonography, computed tomography, laparoscopy.

-Depending on the result of the examination, hormone therapy or surgery may be prescribed.
-Endometriosis is an insidious disease in which it is very difficult for a woman to get pregnant.
+Depending on the result of the examination, it may be prescribed hormone therapy or surgery.
+Endometriosis – insidious disease, in which it is very difficult for a woman to become pregnant.

-Therefore, when observing the listed symptoms in oneself, you need to undergo an examination.
+Therefore, if you observe the listed symptoms, you need to undergo examination.

 Inflammation of the appendages

-Inflammation of the appendages is of an infectious and inflammatory nature.
-The body is supercooled, picks up a sexually transmitted infection.
+Inflammation of the appendages is of an infectious-inflammatory nature.
+The body becomes hypothermic and picks up a sexually transmitted infection.

-As with endometriosis, this disease with exacerbation is manifested by intense pain, concentrated on the right, on the left.
+As with endometriosis, this disease during exacerbation is manifested by intense pain, concentrated on the right and left.

-It is aching, pulling, sometimes acute, is a "harbinger" of menstruation, often disappears the next day.
-Other symptoms are similar to endometriosis and cystitis.
-This is a burning sensation in the vagina, painful urination, high temperature.
-May feel sick.
+It can be aching, pulling, sometimes acute, it is a “harbinger” of menstruation, and often goes away the next day.
+Other symptoms resemble endometriosis and cystitis.
+This is a burning sensation in the vagina, painful urination, heat.
+It may make you feel sick.

-The discharge is either large or scarce.
-The diagnosis is made after passing the examination.
-Treatment is prescribed in the form of antibiotic therapy.
-Suppositories are also recommended for topical treatments.
+The discharge is either large or scanty.
+The diagnosis is made after undergoing an examination.
+Treatment is prescribed in the form antibacterial therapy.
+Suppositories are also recommended for local treatment.

 Cyst

-The presence of an ovarian cyst can be suspected when an exacerbation of unbearable pain occurs during menstruation.
+The presence of an ovarian cyst can be suspected when an exacerbation of intolerable pain occurs during menstruation.
 It has the character of constancy or periodicity.

-The place of pain is determined by the location of the cyst on one of the ovaries.
+The location of the pain is determined by the location of the cyst on one of the ovaries.
 There are also other signs of this disease.

-The ovarian cyst is characterized by pain during proximity, long delays in menstruation, painful sensations when urinating, an increase in the abdomen - more on a certain side, hirsutism.
+An ovarian cyst is characterized by pain during intimacy, long delays menstruation, painful sensations when urinating, abdominal enlargement - more on a certain side, hirsutism.

-When you notice these signs in yourself, go through an examination to clarify the diagnosis using an ultrasound scan.
-If the diagnosis is confirmed, then depending on the size of the cyst, hormonal treatment or surgery is prescribed.
+When you notice these signs, undergo an examination to clarify the diagnosis using ultrasound.
+If the diagnosis is confirmed, then depending on the size of the cyst, treatment is prescribed. hormonal treatment or surgery.

-The operation can always be avoided if the disease is detected at the very beginning.
-Large cysts and a large number of them are removed only surgically.
+Surgery can always be avoided if the disease is detected at the very beginning.
+Large cysts and large numbers of them can only be removed surgically.

-In addition to the considered serious diseases, it is necessary to take into account an additional range of causes that cause pain during menstruation.
+In addition to the serious diseases considered, it is necessary to take into account an additional range of causes, causing pain during menstruation.

-These are abortions, thyroid disorders, developmental abnormalities, magnesium and calcium deficiencies, neoplasms, low sensitivity threshold, low activity.
-They also require medical attention.
+These are abortions, violations thyroid gland, developmental anomalies, magnesium and calcium deficiency, neoplasms, low threshold sensitivity, low activity.
+They also require a medical opinion.

-There are signs that make it easy to understand when a medical examination and treatment is urgently needed.
+There are signs that make it easy to understand when you need it urgently medical checkup and treatment.
 These include:

-Thus, minor pain in the lower abdomen during menstruation is physiologically determined and is considered absolutely normal.
+Thus, minor pain in the lower abdomen during menstruation is physiologically caused and is considered absolutely normal.

-It is worth worrying about the occurrence of acute, prolonged, intolerable pain in combination with the symptoms of serious diseases discussed in the article, when you simply cannot do without medical help.
+You should be concerned when acute, prolonged, unbearable pain occurs in combination with the symptoms of serious diseases discussed in the article, when without medical care there's simply no way around it.

 Useful video

-Most often, painful periods are primary dysmenorrhea, that is, unpleasant sensations arise not due to diseases, but by themselves.
-If you are healthy, but you are in pain, then prostaglandins are to blame for the malaise - these are mediators that increase the sensitivity of pain receptors.
+Most often, painful periods are primary dysmenorrhea, that is, unpleasant sensations do not arise due to illness, but on their own.
+If you are healthy, but you are in pain, then prostaglandins are to blame for your illness - these are mediators that increase the sensitivity of pain receptors.
 They are produced in the lining of the uterus during menstruation.
-Because of them, the uterus contracts to remove blood and endometrium faster.
+Because of them, the uterus contracts in order to remove blood and endometrium faster.

-When there are many prostaglandins and the uterus contracts strongly, pain appears in the lower abdomen that resembles convulsions.
+When there are a lot of prostaglandins and the uterus contracts strongly, pain appears in the lower abdomen, which resembles cramps.

 Sometimes back pain is added to these sensations.
-Prostaglandins also affect smooth muscle contraction in the gastrointestinal tract, so these substances are responsible for nausea and diarrhea during menstruation.
+Prostaglandins also influence the contraction of smooth muscles in organs gastrointestinal tract, so these substances are responsible for nausea and diarrhea during menstruation.

-If the pain begins suddenly, then you need to examine the genitourinary system and organs that are located nearby.
-Perhaps the real cause of the discomfort is diseases such as:
+If the pain begins suddenly, then you need to examine genitourinary system and organs that are located nearby.
+Maybe, real reason discomfort- diseases such as:

 2. Inflammation of the bladder (cystitis).